Claudio Francesco Beaumont: Life

 Beaumont's Allegory of Painting, at the Musée des Beaux-Arts de Brest.

 Beumont was born in Turin, and little is known of his early youth, besides that he was educated in grammar, rhetoric, architecture and mathematics in a Jesuit school.
-There is documentation of travel to Bologna, where he stayed from February to December 1716, and where he was likely influenced by the school of late seventeenth-century painter Cignani.
+There is documentation of travel to Bologna, where he stayed from February to December 1716, and where he was likely influenced by the school of late seventeenth-century painter Carlo Cignani.
 In December of the same year he was in Rome, and a letter addressed to his brother documented that he was at the school of Francesco Trevisani, who would have a great influence on him.
 In Rome, he is said to have copied the works of Raphael, the Carracci, and Guido Reni, but showed little respect for the Roman painters of his own time, except for Trevisani, whose manner he imitated in the vigor of his tints.
 The reports of the ministers in Rome to the king of Sardinia proved that he enjoyed, even in that city, the protection of the sovereign.
 In the interval between the return to Turin in 1719 and his second Roman stay in 1723, Beaumont completed the decoration of an Aurora fresco on a ceiling of the second floor room in the Turin Royal Palace.
 In 1724 the king of Sardinia recommended him to Wleughels, director of the French Academy in Rome, who was passing through.
 In 1725 he was admitted to the Accademia di San Luca in Rome.
 In 1727 he received a grant of 2000 lire per year from the Savoy Monarchy, first step for the nomination as court painter, which took place in 1731.
 In 1727 a serious illness obliged him to pause in his artistic work, but he continued to be supported by the Piedmontese monarchy.
 This year Elena (now lost) was documented for the castle of Rivoli.
 The repertoire of Beaumont was formed in these years, taking advantage of the iconography that was dear to Trevisani, as is recognized by the subjects of Sofonisba executed according to the style of Maratta (first sent from Rome in 1729, in Palazzo Madama, Turin, up to 1800, and then in private collection).